 Best Cafes in Asheville—A Local’s Perspective

 Nestled inside an old double-decker bus, there’s no missing nor mistaking this downtown coffee shop.
 Where did the bus come from?
-Why is their destination marked “Trafalgar Square,” while the vehicle clearly has no means of cross-Atlantic propulsion?
-Do they pay for a parking meter or do they pay rent?
+Why is their destination marked “Trafalgar Square,” while the vehicle clearly has no means of cross-Atlantic transit?
+Do they pay for a parking meter or do they just pay rent?

 If you’re planning a tour of the River Arts District's workshops and galleries, then you’re going to need some coffee.
 Located right in the center of the RAD, Ultra Coffeebar has you covered.

-For food, you can grab a plethora of bagels, sandwiches, and wraps, interspersed with vegan options galore.
+As far as food, you can grab a plethora of bagels, sandwiches, and wraps, interspersed with vegan options galore.

 No matter whether I find myself in north Asheville, south Asheville, or downtown, I can rest assured that a fine meal and finer coffee await me at the nearest Green Sage Café.
 For the main course, they’ve got a wide selection of fortifying omelets, platters, and bowls, all with a keen focus on sustainable and healthy ingredients.

 But you all aren’t here for the solids, you’re here for the liquids: the liquid coffee.
 I’m partial to their simple dark roasts, although if I’m feeling wild and crazy I may have a matcha latte, or their elusive butter tea.
-What I suggest most of all, however, is their milkshakes.
-A bit more expensive than you may be used to, but their matcha mint and coconut chai are supremely delicious.

 Hours: 8am to 4pm, every day.

-If you’re going on the coffee-hunt in south Asheville—perhaps after a day of hiking off the Blue Ridge Parkway—then might I suggest Biltmore Park’s Mosaic Café.
 They've got all the espressos and smoothies you can shake a stick at, but the main event is the food.
 Muffulettas, pimento cheese, caprese, clubs, cheesesteaks, tuna melts, Cubans—if you can stick it between two slices of bread and call it a sandwich, Mosaic serves it hot.

 Call it a deli, call it a café.
 It doesn’t matter to me.
 This south Asheville café combines the best of both worlds.